-The Trust Board as a result of reviewing the local governing body effectiveness, the inspection experience and feedback, agreed to establish a new Sub Committee called the Learning & Education Committee which would focus on the Quality of Education and Performance of each academy site.
-The Sub Committee would be made up of local governors and a linked Trustee offering both local knowledge and a broader strategic view of the impact on the Trust for the local academies.
+The Trust Board as a result of reviewing the effectiveness of the Learning and Education Sub Committee (LEC), the inspection experience and feedback, developed a new risk assessment tool to scrutinise the Quality of Education and Performance of each academy site.
+This has increased accountability because of improved routes to understand granular level performance.
+The Sub Committee is made up of local governors and a linked Trustee offers both local knowledge and a broader strategic view of the impact on the Trust for the local academies.

-The membership of the committee would comprise of the local headteacher, linked Trustee and 1 or more local governors.
-The committee would initially meet twice a term presenting information about each academy but also focussing on 2 academies a Term in more detail.
+The membership of the committee comprises the local headteacher, linked Trustee and 1 or more local governors.
+The committee initially meets twice a term presenting information about each academy but also focusing on specific academies per Term in more detail.